mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/spark/index.md

 1. Restart the {{ model.serviceName }} Service to apply the changes.

 ## Confirm Spark History Server installation
-Spark History Server UI is available at `http://<dcos_url>/service/{{ model.serviceName }}/sparkhistory`, listing incomplete and completed applications and attempts.
+The Spark History Server UI is available at `http://<dcos_url>/service/{{ model.serviceName }}/sparkhistory`, listing incomplete and completed applications and attempts.